The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Periods

-Then $B_{[v_1,v_2]}(g)$ is a function $G(\R) \rightarrow \mathbf{V}_{\ell}$.
-That it is defined (i.e., that the denominator is nonzero) follows from the following lemma, and the fact that if $v_1, v_2$ span a positive definite two-plane, then the projection of $v_1, v_2$ to $V_4$ still span a two-plane. \begin{lemma} Suppose $u_1, u_2 \in V_{4}$ span a two-plane.
-Then $pr_{\su_2}(u_1 \wedge u_2)$ is nonzero. \end{lemma} \begin{proof} This is clear for the basis elements $u_1, u_2$ of section \ref{sec:notation}.
-It now follows in general by $\SO(V_4)$ equivariance of the projection map. \end{proof}
+Given $v_1, v_2 \in V(\R)$ spanning a positive-definite two-plane, recall from \eqref{eqn:Bv1v2Def} the function $B_{[v_1,v_2]}: G(\R) \rightarrow \mathbf{V}_{\ell}$.
+Recall that we let $V^+ \subseteq V(\R)$ denote a certain positive-definite subspace of dimension four; see Section~\ref{subsection-compact-subgroups}.
+That the denominator in the definition of $B_{v_1, v_2}$ is nonzero follows from the following lemma, and the fact that if $v_1, v_2$ span a positive definite two-plane, then the projections of $v_1$ and $v_2$ onto $V^+$ still span a two-plane. \begin{lemma} Suppose $u_1, u_2 \in V^{+}$ span a two-plane.
+Then $\mathrm{pr}_{K}(u_1 \wedge u_2)$ is nonzero. \end{lemma} \begin{proof} This is clear for the basis elements $u_1, u_2$ of Section~\ref{The underlying quadratic space}.
+It now follows in general by $\SO(V^+)$ equivariance of the projection map. \end{proof}

 Suppose now that $T$ is a fixed half-integral, positive definite, symmetric matrix.
 Set $X_{T} = \{v_1,v_2 \in L: S(v_1, v_2) = T\}.$ If $\ell \geq 16$ is even, recall we set